Star Search (Singaporean TV series) season 11: Week 1 (6 October)

-Tan Hao Thian withdrew prior to the semi-finals due to personal reasons; Tan was not replaced and the elimination went ahead as normal.
+Tan Hao Thian withdrew prior to the semi-finals for personal reasons.

 Round 1 and 2: Dance Round and WeMovie Acting Segment

 The Dance round, along with the introduction dance, carries a 10% weightage towards the overall score.
 Following the segment, the finalists portrayed dramas segments of WeMovie He is 21 (他21岁) with the order of performance from the dance round played for the corresponding episodes.
 The acting segment weighs 40% towards the overall score.

 Round 3: Media Charisma

 Media Charisma carries a 30% weightage towards the overall score.
 At the end of each segment, the show will reveal the act with a current higher score based on the preferences by the Media judges.
 The results are as follows:

 Round 4: Spontaneous Act

 The fourth and final round, Spontaneous Act, carrying a 20% score, involve acts performing scenarios with a question given from the producers.
 Teams have one minute to discuss their order of performance, and each act had 25 seconds to present forth their answers.